-- 54. Article 170 of the CRR lays down requirements related to the structure of rating systems.
-To comply with these requirements and with reference to Articles 36 to 38 of the Final Draft RTS on assessment methodology for IRB, institutions should, among other things, ensure a meaningful differentiation of risk which takes into account (i) the distribution of obligors or facilities; (ii) the homogeneity of obligors or facilities assigned to the same grade or pool; and (iii) the different levels of risk across obligors or facilities assigned to different grades or pools to which a different PD is applied. - 55.
-To ensure that the PD model performs adequately in terms of risk differentiation, institutions should adopt the following approach. - (a) Define metrics (considering both their evolution over time and specific reference dates) with well-specified targets, taking into account tolerance levels that reflect the uncertainty of the metrics, and take action to rectify any deviations from these targets that exceed the tolerance levels.
-Separate targets and tolerances may be defined for initial development and ongoing performance. - (b) Ensure that the tools used to assess risk differentiation are sound and adequate considering the available data, and that they are also evidenced by records of the time series of realised default rates or loss rates for grades or pools under different economic conditions.
+- 57. Article 170 of the CRR lays down requirements related to the structure of rating systems.
+To comply with these requirements and with reference to Articles 36 to 38 of the Final Draft RTS on assessment methodology for IRB, institutions should, among other things, ensure a meaningful differentiation of risk over time which takes into account (i) the distribution of obligors or facilities; (ii) the homogeneity of obligors or facilities assigned to the same grade or pool; and (iii) the different levels of risk across obligors or facilities assigned to different grades or pools to which a different PD is applied. - 58.
+To ensure that the PD model performs adequately in terms of risk differentiation, institutions should adopt the following approach. - (a) Define metrics (considering both their evolution over time and specific reference dates) with well-specified targets, taking into account tolerance levels that reflect the uncertainty of the metrics, and take action, where necessary, to rectify any deviations from these targets that exceed the tolerance levels.
+Separate targets and tolerances may be defined for initial development and ongoing performance.

+(b) Ensure that the tools used to assess risk differentiation are sound and adequate considering the available data.
+The risk differentiation is expected to be demonstrated on time series of realised default rates for grades or pools under different economic conditions.